saraicarus/genomeup_doc/source/index.rst

 GenomeUp documentation
 ===============================

-_<https://www.genomeup.com/>: <GenomeUp> is a bioinformatics startup, based in Rome.
+_'GenomeUp':https://www.genomeup.com/ is a bioinformatics startup, based in Rome.

 Currently Genomeup is accelerated in LUISS ENLABS, the startup accelerator based in Rome, Italy.
 They are operated by LVenture Group, a publicly listed venture capital company that provides startups with funding and network.